cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 - [IBM Cloud](https://console.bluemix.net/docs/iam/userid_keys.html#creating-an-api-key "Creating an API key")
 - [Classic IaaS Infrastructure](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys#classic_keys "Managing classic infrastructure API keys")

 The IBM Cloud API Key will later be referred to as: `IBMCLOUD_API_KEY`.
-The Classic IaaS Infrastructure Key will later be referred to as: `IAAS_API_KEY` and the Classic IaaS Infrastructure username for that Infrastructure Key is `IAAS_USERNAME`.
+The Classic IaaS Infrastructure Key will later be referred to as: `CLASSIC_API_KEY` and the Classic IaaS Infrastructure username for that Infrastructure Key is `CLASSIC_USERNAME`.

 ## Deploying with Terraform
 This section discusses deploying IBM Cloud resources with Terraform.
 This section uses the [Garage Catalyst Docker Image](https://hub.docker.com/r/garagecatalyst/ibm-kube-terraform) to run the Terraform client.